-The highway will be redesigned to improve pedestrian and cycling movement, and public transport priority within the centre whilst maintaining vehicle access.
-These changes will also create opportunities for new development.
+The highway will be redesigned to improve pedestrian and cycling movement and public transport priority within the centre, whilst simplifying vehicle access.
+Measures include removal of the A34 flyover and a signalised junction at Birchfield Gateway.
+These changes will increase active travel whilst also creating opportunities for new development in sustainable locations.